afrazier01/LLMs/hugging-face/README.md

 # Description
-I will try to implement a pre-trained hugging face LLM.
+I will implement a pre-trained hugging face LLM.